-Arctic Raptors Inc. (ARInc.) personnel have conducted raptor monitoring as part of the Baffinland Iron Mine terrestrial baseline surveys and terrestrial effects monitoring efforts from 2011 through 2019.
+Arctic Raptors Inc. (ARInc.) personnel have conducted raptor monitoring as part of the Baffinland Iron Mine terrestrial baseline surveys and terrestrial effects monitoring efforts from 2011 through 2020.
 In general, surveys of known nesting sites have been conducted by truck along the Tote Road and helicopter from the Mine Site to Milne Inlet.
 Over this period, monitoring objectives have been modified periodically to align with priorities for each phase of the Project (e.g., pre-baseline, construction and operations of the Early Revenue Phase).

-In 2011 surveys were conducted to confirm nesting site locations provided by Baffinland to substantiate and undertake quality control of monitoring data that had been collected from 2006 to 2008 in the RSA (extending from Milne Inlet in the north to Steensby Inlet in the south).
+In 2011 surveys were conducted based on nesting site locations provided by Baffinland to substantiate and undertake quality control of monitoring data that had been collected from 2006 to 2008 in the RSA (extending from Milne Inlet in the north to Steensby Inlet in the south).
 A second goal was to gauge the potential for establishing a dedicated study area to be based at Steensby Inlet that could serve as a replicate for the long-term monitoring program located near Rankin Inlet, Nunavut.
 ARInc. initiated a banding program of breeding adults and nestlings, collected blood samples, searched for nesting locations that had not been previously identified, and conducted small mammal trapping following protocols already in place at Rankin Inlet.
 Surveys were conducted in 2012 of all known nesting sites with the same goals that had been identified in 2011.
 Surveys conducted in 2013 investigated nesting habitat selection of Peregrine Falcons (PEFA) and Rough-legged Hawks (RLHA).
-Fieldwork in 2014 involved ongoing extensive surveys (occupancy and productivity) of known nesting sites in the RSA and additional coverage of areas not previously surveyed to validate habitat selection models.
+Fieldwork in 2014 involved ongoing extensive surveys (occupancy and productivity) of known nesting sites within the RSA and additional coverage of areas not previously surveyed to validate habitat selection models.

 Prior to the 2015 breeding season, ARInc. was tasked with providing a monitoring program to estimate potential effects of the Project.
 This marked a departure from extensive monitoring of known nesting sites throughout the RSA to monitoring nests within a 10 km buffer of the PDA, hereafter referred to as the Raptor Monitoring Area (RMA).
 The density of nesting sites was distributed disproportionately, with higher densities located within 3 km of anthropogenic disturbance and much lower density beyond 3 km of disturbance.
 Thus, starting in 2015, survey effort shifted from extensive monitoring of known nesting sites throughout the RSA to monitoring of nesting sites only within the RMA as well as searching for previously unknown nesting sites.
 In 2015, efforts to locate previously unknown nest sites focused on those areas further from disturbance to address the limitation associated with small sample size further from disturbance.
 Survey effort in 2016 similarly focused on monitoring of known nesting sites within the RMA, as well as searching for previously unknown nesting sites, but also placed greater effort on multiple visits to address detection error.
-Fieldwork, analysis and reporting in 2019 followed the methodology adopted in 2016; additional effort was placed on addressing issues raised in previous reports regarding terminology, methodology to address the effect of alternative nesting sites on estimates of occupancy and reproductive success, and collection of additional data to address the influence of prey and weather on these same indicators.
+Fieldwork, analysis and reporting in 2020 followed the methodology adopted in 2016; additional effort was placed on addressing issues raised in previous reports regarding terminology, methodology to address the effect of alternative nesting sites on estimates of occupancy and reproductive success, and collection of additional data to address the influence of prey and weather on these same indicators.